unbeatable-abayomi/book-tracking-app-udacity-nanodegree/README.md

 - Run `npm install`or `yarn install` in the project directory to install dependencies.

 ## Start
-- The project can be run with `npm start`
+- The project can be run with `yarn start`
 - Then it can be viewed in the browser at [http://localhost:3000](http://localhost:3000)